kiryha/Semantica/README.md

 ![Semantica Header](images/semantica.jpeg)

-> "A word is known by the company it keeps." — J.R.
-Firth

 Semantica is a navigational tool for the hidden "map" of human language.
 It treats language not as a sequence of letters, but as a high-dimensional geometric space where word meaning is defined by physical coordinates.

 ---